instrumentisto/rust-incubator/README.md

 This project represents a hard-way step-by-step [Rust] learning course from language basics to a capability of web backend development.

-## Prerequisites

-### Toolchain

-- [rustup] for installing [Rust] toolchain and keeping it up-to-date.
-- [CLion]/[IntelliJ IDEA] + [IntelliJ Rust] + [Toml][IntelliJ Toml] plugins as development environment (or any other on your choice).

-### Bookshelf

-- [Rust Book] teaches and explains [Rust] basics.
-- [Rust By Example] teaches you [Rust] basics using editable examples.
-- [Rust Reference] is not a formal spec, but is more detailed and comprehensive than the [Rust Book].
-- [Cheats.rs] and [Rust SVG Cheatsheet] for quick reference.
-- [Rust Edition Guide] for considering improvements of [Rust 2018] and [Rust 2021].
-- [Rust std lib] documentation.
-- [Cargo Book] is a guide to [Cargo], [Rust]'s build tool and dependency manager.
-- [Rustdoc Book] is a guide to `rustdoc` documentation tool.
-- [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the [Rust] ecosystem.
-- [Rust Design Patterns] is an open source repository of [Rust] design patterns and idioms.
-- [Effective Rust] is a collection of guidelines that had been learned from real world experience of creating software in [Rust].
-- [Rust API Guidelines] is a set of recommendations on how to design and present APIs for [Rust].
-- [Rust FAQ] answers common question about [Rust].
-- [Rust Playground] allows to share and check runnable [Rust] code snippets online.
-- [Awesome Rust] is a curated list of [Rust] code and resources.
-- [This Week in Rust] represents handpicked and subscribable [Rust] weekly updates.
-- [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns, ideas and design decisions.

 ## Steps